Core Values Index Assessment Sample Report

 The power of a banker as a business leader comes from the banker's intolerance of waste and distaste for unnecessary risk.
 Once a banker is placed into a high-risk situation where resources are limited, his drive to get back into a secure position may cause the banker to rely more heavily on the merchants, innovators or builders around him.
 This drive to create something solid and resistant to outside pressures makes a successful banker's company recession-proof, highly resilient, and seldom under-capitalized.

 Bankers who are acting out of their strengths are invaluable.
 Without a banker core energy in any sales department, production shop, or marketing office, the number of repetitive mistakes buries the business.
 Opportunities are lost, orders are misplaced and forgotten, and shipment schedules are considered a nuisance.
 Bankers are unwilling to be part of an operation that doesn't fulfill its commitments.
 They will do almost anything to make things right.

 Bankers are committed to assuring that whatever is done is done successfully.
 They are adamant about not launching the ship before its sea-worthiness has been tested.
-Whenever I ride in an airplane, I am thankful for the banker minds in the FAA.
-When I take pills to help recover from an illness, I appreciate the banker minds in the FDA.
+When you ride in an airplane, be thankful for the banker minds in the FAA.
+When you take pills to help recover from an illness, appreciate the banker minds in the FDA.